bluesky/event-model/docs/source/documents.rst

 by the RunEngine during plan execution.
 All of the metadata and data generated by executing the plan is organized into documents.

-A :doc:`later section <callbacks>` describes how outside functions can "subscribe" to a stream of these documents, visualizing, processing, or saving them.
+A :doc:"later section <callbacks>" describes how outside functions can "subscribe" to a stream of these documents, visualizing, processing, or saving them.
 This section provides an outline of documents themselves, aiming to give a sense of the structure and familiarity with useful components.